Jorge Saade

-Jorge Saade (born in Guayaquil, Ecuador; full name: Jorge Saade-Scaff) is a violinist.
+Jorge Saade (full name: Jorge Saade-Scaff) is a violinist.

 Background

-Saade is a "Gold Medal" graduate of the "Antonio Neumane" National Conservatory of Music.
-He is a "Cum Laude" graduate from the University of Miami where he received his bachelor's degree in Music.
+Saade was born in Guayaquil, Ecuador.
+He is a "Gold Medal" graduate of the Antonio Neumane National Conservatory of Music.
+He is a cum laude graduate from the University of Miami, where he received his bachelor's degree in music.
 He holds a Master of Music Degree from The Catholic University of America in Washington, D.C., where he studied with violinist and pedagogue Robert Gerle.
 He was accepted at the Mozarteum Institute in Salzburg, Austria, where he studied with violin virtuoso Ruggiero Ricci.
 He is of Lebanese background.

 Duo Paganini

-In 2002 together with renowned Ecuadorian guitarist Julio Almeida, Saade formed the "Duo Paganini".
-About the "Duo Paganini" debut recital in Cologne, Germany on October 3, 2002, Daniel Reits, music critic for the "KOELNER STADT ANZEIGER" wrote: "...with the rich and varied program From Paganini to the Andes the artists captivated the audience......the duo impress the audience with a perfect ensemble and artistry.....".
-The first compact disc of the Paganini Duo "From Paganini to the Andes" was released during their performance at the Teatro Colón in Buenos Aires, Argentina.
+In 2002 together with renowned Ecuadorian guitarist Julio Almeida, Saade formed the Duo Paganini.
+About the their debut recital in Cologne, Germany, on October 3, 2002, Daniel Reits, music critic for the Kölner Stadt-Anzeiger wrote: "...with the rich and varied program From Paganini to the Andes the artists captivated the audience......the duo impress the audience with a perfect ensemble and artistry.....".
+The duo's first CD, From Paganini to the Andes, was released during their performance at the Teatro Colón in Buenos Aires, Argentina.

 Recordings

-In 2005, the Guayaquil Symphony Orchestra released their first compact disc recording entitled "Música Académica Ecuatoriana", recorded live at the Guayaquil Teatro Centro de Arte on June 30, 2004, featuring Saade as a guest soloist.
-The second recording with the Guayaquil Symphony Orchestra under the direction of acclaimed conductor and composer Jose Serebrier was done live at the Guayaquil Teatro Centro de Arte on May 13, 2005, featuring Saade as a guest soloist with Mozart's Violin Concerto No. 3.
-Most recently under the sponsorship of MasterCard-Pacificard of Ecuador he released "Tango, Danzon y Pasillo", recorded live with the Pan-American Symphony Orchestra under the direction of Maestro Sergio Buslje in Washington, D.C..
+In 2005, the Guayaquil Symphony Orchestra released their first compact disc recording entitled Música Académica Ecuatoriana, recorded live at the Guayaquil Teatro Centro de Arte on June 30, 2004, featuring Saade as a guest soloist.
+The second recording with the Guayaquil Symphony Orchestra under the direction of acclaimed conductor and composer José Serebrier was done live at the Guayaquil Teatro Centro de Arte on May 13, 2005, featuring Saade as a guest soloist with Mozart's Violin Concerto No. 3.
+Most recently, under the sponsorship of MasterCard-Pacificard of Ecuador, he released Tango, Danzon y Pasillo, recorded live with the Pan-American Symphony Orchestra under the direction of Maestro Sergio Buslje in Washington, D.C..